danopolan/istqb_latex/README.md

   * Start LaTeX template development
   * Plan design changes to the ISTQB syllabi

+!(2023-06-07)
+  * Beta in Markdown with cleanup of formatting
+  * Final confirmation on timeline with LaTeX template

 !(2023-07-17)
   * LaTeX template ready and debugged
   * Content ready in MD files